ppy/osu-wiki/news/2022/2022-09-14-new-featured-artist-andy-gillion.md

 **13** rock/metal masterpieces are pre-timed and ready for you to map.
 Check out [**Andy Gillion**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/302) for the full list!

-[-Sylvari](https://osu.ppy.sh/users/3493804) has already managed to churn out 6 difficulties for [Insert Coin](https://osu.ppy.sh/beatmapsets/1842568), although its album was only released less than 2 weeks ago!
+::-Sylvari::{ user-id=3493804 } has already managed to churn out 6 difficulties for [Insert Coin](https://osu.ppy.sh/beatmapsets/1842568), although its album was only released less than 2 weeks ago!
 Experience **Andy Gillion**'s sound for yourself:

 <div align="center">
     <video width="100%" controls>